digitaldesigndj/digitaldesigndj.api/readme.md

 ### What is it?

+It snorks up a JSON LastFm feed and outputs the information on a WebSocket.

 I am scrobbling my Spotify songs played information to LastFm.
 This little app lets me broadcast changes as they occour (as I listen to songs).
 Eventually these broadcasts will be consumed by digitaldesigndj.com.

 ### A more techninal explination

 This application polls LastFM every 5s and stores the result.
 If the currently playing song has changed, or the total play count increases, the data is sent to connected clients via socket io.
 The current dataset is also provided when a new connection is established.

+It is an API, but its just a private one that serves up lastfm data.
+(It can also parse and cache the data recieved).
+It also demonstrates how a dynamic service can be consumed by static website.
+Now there are 2 servers to look after, but platform as a service providers are pretty good at that.

 ### How to make it go: